- Circular Cities

 The involvement of businesses is important for the success of the Kera district.
 After all, companies have to be interested in settling in the area and making the commercial buildings their new offices.
 The city notices enthusiasm among the business community for circular economy ideas, but also felt restrictions in the type of support that can be provided.
 Financially supporting companies to develop circular concepts in the area, for example, is restricted by European state aid rules.
 Frequent dialogues with corporate partners on their long-term strategies, however, has helped the city to overcome this bottleneck.

-Based on the experience of the City of Espoo with sustainable development and circular economy projects, several lessons can be learned:
+Based on the experience of the City of Espoo with sustainable development and circular economy projects, several lessons can be learnt:

 - An overarching sustainability or circular economy programme with clear targets mobilises and aligns stakeholders and avoids random project ideas.